 Technology Evangelist, Rackspace

 Kenneth Hui is a Technology Evangelist with Rackspace.
 His passion is to help IT deliver value to their customers through collaboration, automation, and cloud computing.
 Ken blogs about cloud computing, OpenStack, and VMware at http://cloudarchitectmusings.com and at http://www.rackspace.com./blog/author/kenneth-hui.
 He also speaks regularly at conferences and user group meetups.
 You can follow Ken on Twitter @hui_kenneth.

 Engineering Architect, VMware

 Scott is an engineering architect in the Network & Security Business Unit (NSBU) at VMware and is focused on helping drive understanding and adoption of network virtualization.
 Scott has been in the IT industry for two decades, working in a variety of roles from help desk support to CTO for a startup, with a lot of roles in between.
-Before joining VMware, Scott was a technologist for EMC Corporation, where he started his transition from focusing on vSphere to OpenStack and related open...
+Before joining VMware, Scott was a technologist for EMC Corporation, where he started his transition from...
 Read More →

 Attendance numbers do not account for private attendees.
 Get there early!